kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 `Basic` pod groups to leverage the batching performance benefits, but the "all-or-nothing" (`minCount`) checks will be skipped; i.e., we will try to schedule as many pods from such PodGroup as possible.

+If the `Basic` policy has `desiredCount` set, the Workload Scheduling Cycle may utilize this value to simulate the full group size during feasibility checks.
+Note that the implementation of this specific logic might follow in a Beta stage of this API field.

 #### Delayed Preemption